How to Create Your Wedding Lounge Area

-If you’re working with a larger wedding reception venue you may be able to throw in a lounge area (#blessed).
+If you’re working with a larger reception venue you may be able to throw in a wedding lounge area (#blessed).
 This is where your guests can go mix and mingle with people outside of their tablemates and put their feet up after an evening of shaking and shimmying.
-While you probably have a good idea of the basics, here’s a refresher on all the things you’ll need to make your lounge memorable.
+While you probably have a good idea of the basics, here’s a refresher on all the things you’ll need to make your wedding lounge area memorable.

 Add some comfortable seating